 The hippotherapy sessions were directed by a pediatric physical therapist who was also a trained hippotherapist.
 A wide belt – a surcingle - was wrapped round the girth of the horse and attached to a handle held by the rider.
 This device provided stability and enabled close contact between horse and rider.
 The sessions began with the horses walking in a clockwise and then in an anti-clockwise direction.
 Next, obstacles were placed in the path of the horse so that horse and rider had to weave between cones and poles.
 Posters were pasted on the walls of the arena.
 The therapist would refer to them, encouraging the riders to respond verbally to these images while they were riding.

 At the conclusion of this intervention, it was found that the volition of all three children was enhanced.
 However, the team that carried out the study advocated that future research should include much larger numbers of children, as well as a control group.
-(2009, Taylor, R; Smith C., et alia).
+(Taylor et al, 2009).

 The ages of their children ranged between 6 and 17 years of age, their disabilities were varied and included cerebral palsy, Down syndrome, mental and physical impairment.
 The interviews were audio-recorded, transcribed and analyzed.

 Parents commented on improvements in posture, balance and walking abilities.
 Some of their children were very limp at first and struggled to hold themselves up on a horse, but during therapy, their posture and balance improved.
 Psychological effects were also noted.
 Like an increase in a sense of independence and pride in their achievements.
 Cognitive abilities were also enhanced.
 Some parents commented that their children were more focused and that their speech was clearer.
 One mother told the interviewer that her autistic child’s interaction with a horse had enhanced the way she reacted with people.
 Most of the people interviewed remarked that the sessions had a calming and relaxing effect of their children, especially those with hyperactive tendencies.